There is nothing better for your concentration than meditation.

 2) Sit comfortably with good posture.

 3) Look at the candle for a few moment.
 Study the candle’s form.
 Watch how the flame flickers and dances.
-Follow the candle for two minutes.
+Keep your gaze still (hence “stillness gazing) and watch the candle as you take 25 breaths.

-4) Now close your eyes and try to hold the image of the candle in your mind’s eye.
+4) Close your eyes and try to hold the image of the candle in your mind’s eye.
 If you lose the image at any time, open your eyes, look at the candle again and repeat.

-This is an ancient Buddhist technique that is specifically used for concentration.
-It works by forcing your mind to focus on one task: visualizing the candle.
+This is an ancient Buddhist and yoga meditation that is specifically used for concentration.
+It works by focusing the mind on one thing: visualizing the candle.
 You will find that this technique silences all thoughts, creates a deep state of inner peace, and significantly improves your concentration.

 In this meditation we observe our thoughts and learn what is happening in our minds.